smokbel/Controlling-Kolmogorov-Flow/README.md

 # Controlling-Kolmogorov-Flow
 Controlling extreme energy events in turbulent flow (2D Kolmogorov flow).

+## Usage notes

+If you plan to use this code for research purposes that may result in publications, please contact me first at sajedam@uw.edu.

 ## Requirements

 This project assumes you have the following Python libraries installed: